sloughrey/Laravel-Bootstrap-Blog/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install

 - Composer
 - NPM